wizo06/japanese/docs/grammar/fundamentals/description.md

 アリスが | 笑ってる
 Alice | is smiling

-and the descriptive words (highlighted in yellow) are just, well, describing "Alice".
+and the descriptive words (highlighted in yellow) are just describing "Alice".

-We can describe a word (more specifically, describe a noun) by using another word.
+We can describe a noun by using another word.
 Let's call this "another word" as "descriptive word".
 This "descriptive word" can be: a verb, an adjective (i-adjective and na-adjective), or another noun.
 Notice that all of them are related to one of the three engines.

 To describe a noun in Japanese, we simply place the "descriptive word" **before** the noun.
 In other words, we place the engine before the noun.
 Let's look at how this is done for each engine.

 ### Using a verb

-We know how to say:
+We already know how to say:

 - さくらが歩く。
 *Sakura walks.*